Chapter 28 Definite descriptions

 How good is Russell’s analysis of definite descriptions?
 This question has generated a substantial philosophical literature, but we will restrict ourselves to two observations.

 One worry focusses on Russell’s treatment of empty definite descriptions.
-If there are no Fs, then on Russell’s analysis, both ‘the F is G’ and ‘the F is non-G’ are false.
+If there are no s, then on Russell’s analysis, both ‘the is ’ and ‘the is non-’ are false.
 P. F. Strawson suggested that such sentences should not be regarded as false, exactly, but involve presupposition failure, and so need to be treated as neither true nor false.33 3 P. F. Strawson, “On referring”, Mind 59 (1950), pp. 320–34.

 If we agree with Strawson here, we will need to revise our logic.
 For, in our logic, there are only two truth values (True and False), and every sentence is assigned exactly one of these truth values.